|Nutrition Facts (per serving)|

 This recipe for Polish herring rollmops or rolmopsy marynowany w oleju (rrohl-MOHP-sih mah-rrin-oh-VAH-nih vef oh-LAY-yoo), or "rollmops marinated in oil," is from chef Marek (Mark) Widomski, founder, and director of the Culinary Institute in Cracow, Poland.
 It calls for whole salt herring that you clean and marinate yourself.
 It will take at least three days to pickle the herring, so plan accordingly.
-If you can't find whole salt herrings at an ethnic deli, Nordic House is a good online source.
+If you can't find whole salt herrings at an international deli, Nordic House is a good online source.

 Traditionally, unskinned Bismarck herring fillets are used to make rollmops, a name derived from the German rollen or "to roll" plus mops or "pug dog."
 The connection to the pug dog is less clear.

 Rollmops are easily prepared at home and recipes vary by region and taste.
 But, typically, salted herring fillets are soaked in water, spread with mustard and rolled up with a piece of pickled gherkin or pickled onion in the middle.
 A toothpick holds its shape.
 The rolled fillets are then transferred to a preserving jar and topped with a warm marinade made from vinegar, water, chopped onion, peppercorns, bay leaves, and mustard seeds.
 The rolls are marinated in the refrigerator for up to five days at which time they are ready for consumption and can then be stored in the refrigerator for up to 10 additional days.

 Here's another Polish rollmops recipe that is made with purchased marinated herring.
 All you do is stuff and fill them.
 And in this recipe for Herring in oil from chef Marek, cleaned salt herring is not rolled but simply cut into bite-size pieces and marinated in oil and spices for several days.